tc39/ecmascript_simd/README.md

 This proposal defines two new data types: `Float32x4` and `Uint32x4`.
 Both data types are immutable.
 Meaning, it is not possible to alter the internal state of an instance.
-In other words, all operations return new instances.
+Practically speaking, all operations return a new instance.

 A `Float32x4` holds 4 32-bit single precision floating point values.
 Data is arranged into _lanes_.
 The lanes are **x**, **y**, **z**, and **w**.